 Then, onto the next one.

 After a month or two of getting used to living with marginally less because you’re saving marginally more, it’s probably time to think about tackling some of that debt.
-You’ll want to avoid it, I know, but look how good you were with your emergency fund.
-You show your IFA tendencies who’s boss.
+You’ll want to avoid it, I know, but look how good you were with your slush fund.
+You show your IFA tendencies who's boss.

 Greg Hudson is an editor at FASHION Magazine.
 He lives in a very expensive neighbourhood in Toronto; only it's a one-bedroom apartment he shares with his girlfriend.